Maps-Messaging/mapsmessaging_server/index.md

 * AMQP 1.0 - (JMS over AMQP)
 * Stomp (1.1, 1.2)
 * CoAP (RFC7252, RFC7641, RFC7959)
+* RestAPI - Management only at the moment

 Independently of where messages arrive from all clients on all protocols and interact with each other.